-Anytime you want to display information to help people make decisions you are in the process of creating a dashboard.
-Dashboards allow us to arrange multiple data visualizations to give people enough context to consistently make great decisions.
+Anytime you want to display information to help people make more informed decisions, you should consider designing a dashboard.
+A well designed dashboards allow us to arrange multiple data visualizations to provide enough context to make informed decisions.

-This dashboard can help the CEO or anyone in the company figure out what is going on at a high level, and help him decide where to take action.
+This dashboard can help the CEO or anyone in the company figure out what is going on at a high level, and help them decide where to focus.

-Dashboards are built to trigger insights that help you take action, in the case shown above the data indicates that an email needs to be sent to someone in operations.
-This dashboard is composed of various data visualizations to provide the viewer context to support insights and make decisions.
-A dashboard is dynamic because as the underlying data changes, the dashboard is automatically updated so that time sensitive insights and decisions can be made.
+This dashboard is composed of various data visualizations to provide the viewer context to support insights and make multiple decisions.
+An effective dashboard is also dynamic — as the underlying data changes, the dashboard is automatically updated so that time sensitive insights and decisions can be made.

-This book will explore best practices to create useful dashboards such as this one to help individuals make data-driven decisions.
+This book will explore best practices to create useful dashboards such as this one to help individuals make informed decisions.

 Dashboard Value Proposition

-We might know how fast we are going but we could be redlining our engine or we could run out of gas at any minute.
+We might know how fast we are going but we could run out of gas at any minute.
 Seeing a single chart to make all of your decisions from is dangerous.
 Unfortunately, this is often how people encounter data, in a single chart.
 The data is isolated, lacking context and other important information required to make a good decision.

 A news report might show the job market of the United States in a single chart:

 At first glance this looks great, the unemployment rate is around 4%.
-This might mean it is easy to find a job.
-This graph could be useful if Im considering whether I should look for a better job.
-One visualization alone however should not give me much confidence.
-There could be critically important data that is missing by considering only one visualization.
+You might conclude that it is easy to get a job and decide to quit and look for a new one.
+While this graph could be useful to help determine if I should look for a better job, it does not paint the full picture.
+One visualization alone should never give anyone much confidence.
+There could be critically important data that is missing if you only consider one visualization.

-If this was part of a dashboard that included more visualizations about the job market, it would be easier to make a better decision:
+If that chart was part of a dashboard that included multiple visualizations about the job market, it would be easier to make a better decision.
+Let’s add another chart:

 How do dashboards get used